 - Sixth circle: Provide Adequate compensation to the victims

 - Seventh circle: Provide rehabilitation to the victims

 - Eighth circle: Guarantee non repetition of the similar violation in the future

 - Ninth circle: Amend legislations

-- Eleventh circle: Ensure measures of satisfaction to the victims
+- Tenth circle: Ensure measures of satisfaction to the victims

 At its 118th session, on 4 November 2016, the Committee decided to revise its assessment criteria.